Andy Ellison

 Andrew Ellison (born 5 July 1945 in Finchley, London, England) is an English musician and vocalist, best known as the frontman in John's Children, Jet and Radio Stars.

+Biography

 He attended Box Hill School in Surrey, where he met Chris Townson.
+Ellison and Townson co-founded the rock group John's Children.

 John's Children also featured Marc Bolan and Chris Townson.
 A song sung by Ellison, "It's Been A Long Time", appears on the soundtrack to the film, Here We Go Round the Mulberry Bush.
 "It's Been A Long Time" also featured on the compilation album, Backtrack 1, a Track Records release featuring The Who and Jimi Hendrix amongst others.

 Jet released an album on CBS Records in 1975, toured as support to Hunter-Ronson and then became Radio Stars, who had one UK Top 40 hit, "Nervous Wreck" in early 1978.
 It peaked at No. 39.
 The B-side to the single was a cover of Marc Bolan's "Horrible Breath", a John's Children staple.